Opentrons/opentrons/api/docs/v2/new_modules.rst

          temperature_module_a = protocol.load_module('temperature module gen2', 1)

-The Opentrons App will display USB Port information while using modules in your protocol, however, you can use the guidelines from above to also use this feature in jupyter notebook.
+The Opentrons App will display USB Port information while using modules in your protocol.
+You can also use the guidelines from above to get a predictable module order in Jupyter Notebook, but it will not display USB Port information in Jupyter Notebook.